How to Use VLOOKUP Function in Excel (8 Suitable Examples)

 Match Multiple Lookup Values with Excel VLOOKUP Array Formula

-• It first searches for G4 (Shane Lee) in the table and returns his salary, $22000.
+• It searches for G4 (Shane Lee) in the table and returns his salary, $22000.

-• Then it searches for H4 (Alfred Moyes) in the table and returns his salary, $22000.
+• Then, it searches for H4 (Alfred Moyes) in the table and returns his salary, $22000.

 Note:

-Note that, you have to press Ctrl + Shift + Enter to enter an Array Formula unless you are in Office 365.
+Note that you have to press Ctrl + Shift + Enter to enter an array Formula unless you are in Office 365.

-5. Combine the CHOOSE Function with Excel VLOOKUP to Match Multiple Conditions
+Example 5 – Combine the CHOOSE Function with Excel VLOOKUP to Match Multiple Conditions

-Here, we have the Brand, Model, Chipset, RAM, and Price data of some mobile phone companies.
+The VLOOKUP function can be used to extract data for multiple criteria lookups when combined with CHOOSE, IF, or MATCH functions.
+Here we have the Brand, Model, Chipset, RAM, and Price data of some mobile phone companies.

 • We set two criteria, Brand and Model, to get the corresponding Price in cell C18.